3 Bedroom Home in College Station - $258,900

+Hickory: Introducing the Hickory floor plan in our Midtown Reserve community.
 This adorable alley access home plan is designed to maximize the square footage of the home without sacrificing design.
-This is a two-story home with 3 bedrooms and 2 bathrooms.
+This is a two-story home with 3 bedrooms and 2.5 bathrooms.
 You are greeted by a bright and welcoming family room that flows effortlessly in to the locations of the bedrooms in the house.
-The home comes with granite counter tops, stainless steel appliances, gas range and a decorative tile back splash.
+The kitchen is centrally located with the spacious dining room off to the side and features granite counter tops, stainless steel appliances, gas range and a decorative tile back splash.
+Bedroom 1 is generously sized and is complete with a large walk-in closet and spa-like bathroom.
+The second floor offers the second full bathroom and two additional bedrooms.
 The garage is accessed off the back of the home.
-This home includes our HOME IS CONNECTED package that features: Alexa Voice Control, Front Door Bell, Front Door Deadbolt, Home Hub, Light Switch and Thermosta
+This home includes our HOME IS CONNECTED package that features: Alexa Voice Control, Front Door Bell, Front Door Deadbolt, Home Hub, Light Switch and Thermostat.

 3 Bedroom Home in College Station - $258,900